myspc-development/art-test/docs/api/rest-api-reference.md

 Update the allowed widgets and locked state.

 > **Note**: The legacy `dashboard-config.php` route and the earlier
 > definitions inside `artpulse-management.php` have been removed.
-All
-> logic for this endpoint now lives in
-> `src/Rest/DashboardConfigController.php`.
+Routing now uses `src/Rest/DashboardConfigController.php` with core logic in `src/Core/DashboardController.php`.

 ## Widget Manager Endpoints